The Lindy Effect

 Further readings

-I first read about the Lindy Effect in Nassim Nicholas Taleb’s Antifragile (whose reading I strongly recommend).
-Here, I wrote some thoughts on the process behind it and how we can apply it to more use cases.
+I first learned about the Lindy Effect in Nassim Nicholas Taleb's Antifragile, a book I strongly recommend.
+In this piece, I've shared some thoughts on the process behind it and how we can apply it to more use cases.

-Also, just like this essay, my book on Ergodicity takes a complex concept related to survival and makes it simple and practical.
+Much like this essay, my book on Ergodicity simplifies a complex concept related to survival, making it practical.

 Conclusions

-• The Lindy Effect: for ideas and technology, every year of life INCREASES their life expectancy.
+The Lindy Effect: For ideas and technology, every year of existence increases their life expectancy.

-• The Lindy Effect also applies to perishables, but only when distant from their natural bounds.
+The Lindy Effect also applies to perishables, but only when they are distant from their natural expiration.

-• The Lindy Effect is not deterministic but probabilistic.
-It doesn’t tell you how long something will survive.
-It helps you estimate its hazard rate or life expectancy.
+The Lindy Effect is not deterministic but probabilistic; it does not tell you how long something will survive, but helps you estimate its hazard rate or life expectancy.

-• The Lindy Effect doesn’t tell us whether something is good or bad.
+The Lindy Effect does not tell us whether something is good or bad.

-• We can often use the Lindy Effect to estimate not only life expectancy but also usefulness / relevance / maintainability across a wider range of conditions / use cases / skills, etc.
+We can often use the Lindy Effect to estimate not only life expectancy but also usefulness, relevance, and maintainability across a wider range of conditions, use cases, skills, and so on.